gitkraken/vscode-gitlens/README.md

     ![GitLens Repository view](https://raw.githubusercontent.com/eamodio/vscode-gitlens/master/images/screenshot-git-custom-view-repository.png)

     - `Repository Status` node — provides the status of the repository
-      - Provides the name of the current branch, its working tree status (enabled via `"gitlens.insiders": true`), and its upstream tracking branch and status (if available)
+      - Provides the name of the current branch, [optionally](#gitlens-custom-view-settings) its working tree status, and its upstream tracking branch and status (if available)
       - Provides indicator dots on the repository icon which denote the following:
         - `None` - up-to-date with the upstream
         - `Green` - ahead of the upstream